PrakharSharma888/PrakharSharma888/README.md

 ## I'm a Full Stack Developer Blockchain Developer and an Actor! 😍

-- 🔭 I am currently learning JavaScript.
+- 🔭 I am currently working as a Blockchain Developer.
-- 🥅 2022 Goal: Learn Blockchain.
+- 🥅 2022 Goal: Learn Singing.
 - ⚡ Fun fact: I love to do Dramas/Nukkad-Nataks

 ### Connect with me: